LMNO Engineering logo LMNO Engineering, Research, and Software, Ltd.

 Time of Concentration Calculator

-Compute watershed time of concentration using FAA equation (rational method), Kirpich equation, or Kerby equation
+Compute watershed time of concentration using FAA equation (rational method), Kirpich equation, Kerby equation, and NRCS lag time equation

 Register to enable "Calculate" button.